Syphon Filter: Dark Mirror

-Syphon Filter: Dark Mirror is a third-person shooter stealth video game developed by Bend Studio and published by Sony Computer Entertainment for PlayStation Portable and PlayStation 2.
-The PSP version of Syphon Filter: Dark Mirror is added on March 21, 2023 as part of PS Plus Premium Classic Catalog.
+Syphon Filter: Dark Mirror is a 2006 third-person shooter video game developed by Sony Bend and published by Sony Computer Entertainment for the PlayStation Portable and PlayStation 2.
+It is the fifth installment in the Syphon Filter franchise and a sequel to 2004's Syphon Filter: The Omega Strain.
+It is the last game to be developed by Sony Computer Entertainment America's Oregon unit before it was rebranded to Bend Studio.
+The PSP version of Syphon Filter: Dark Mirror was released on March 21, 2023 on the PlayStation 4 and PlayStation 5.

 Gameplay

 As with the trilogy and unlike the previous game, the gameplay is a return to the series roots.
 Players resume the role of Gabe Logan and occasionally Lian Xing, special operatives for a secret government agency.
 The non-linear, open-ended feel of the previous game has been reverted to the linear gameplay.
 Several types of weapons and vision modes are introduced.
 Players can now hide against walls and shoot around corners, but the roll ability is noticeably absent.

 Multiplayer

 The game is ad hoc and infrastructure compatible, both supporting up to 8 players in a single game.
 Players can use the PSP Headset online to chat with others in the pre-game lobby, and in-game: